Togo

 In September, it was reported that there had been an increase in discrimination and violence in Ghana, which was linked to the passage of the anti-LGBT Bill.
 In April four men were beaten in Kumasi, a large city in Ghana, and in June and July men were attacked after being lured to specific locations on dating apps.
 Eyewitnesses at the attack in July, which took place in Accra, said the victim was stabbed multiple times.
 There are also reports of kidnapping and ransoms, as well as an increase in online abuse towards LGBT individuals

 In 2022 violent attacks were reported and linked to the introduction of the anti-LGBT Bill.
 These attacks included a rise in so-called ‘corrective rape’.
 One case resulted from three women being raped and robbed by six men.
 Another involved the rape of a 15-year-old girl by men who allegedly said that she was a lesbian.
-Local activists raised concerns about the under reporting of rapes, especially of those being commited by family or community members.
+Local activists raised concerns about the under reporting of rapes, especially of those being committed by family or community members.

 In addition, a US State Department report noted that for the second year in a row there was a notable increase in anti-LGBT statements by high-ranking politicians, religious leaders and community leaders.
 These statements were widely reported in the media.